Fact Sheet About the McDonalds’ Scalding Coffee Case

 The sweatpants Liebeck was wearing absorbed the coffee and held it next to her skin.
 A vascular surgeon determined that Liebeck suffered full thickness burns (or third-degree burns) over 6 percent of her body, including her inner thighs, perineum, buttocks, and genital and groin areas.
 She was hospitalized for eight days, during which time she underwent skin grafting.
 Liebeck, who also underwent debridement treatments, sought to settle her claim for $20,000, but McDonalds refused.

 During discovery, McDonalds produced documents showing more than 700 claims by people burned by its coffee between 1982 and 1992.
 Some claims involved third-degree burns substantially similar to Liebecks.
-This history documented McDonalds’ knowledge about the extent and nature of this hazard.
+This history documented McDonalds’ knowledge about the extent, nature and foreseeable possibility of this hazard.

 Further, McDonalds’ quality assurance manager testified that the company actively enforces a requirement that coffee be held in the pot at 185 degrees, plus or minus five degrees.
 He also testified that a burn hazard exists with any food substance served at 140 degrees or above, and that McDonalds coffee, at the temperature at which it was poured into Styrofoam cups, was not fit for consumption because it would burn the mouth and throat.
 The quality assurance manager admitted that burns would occur, but testified that McDonalds had no intention of reducing the “holding temperature” of its coffee.